tjjarvinen/HKQM.jl/docs/src/guide.md

 fock_matrix(sd1, H)
 ```

-Check also that offdiagonal elements are insignificant to make sure
+Check also that off-diagonal elements are insignificant to make sure
 the system real solution has been found.

 ## Approximate Nuclear Potential

-There is an approximation to nuclear potential defined in here
+There is an approximation to nuclear potential defined in
 [J. Chem.
 Phys.
 121, 11587 (2004)](https://doi.org/10.1063/1.1791051).
 It allows approximate electronic structure calculations.